The Lighthouse is now available to rent or buy

-Following on from his 2015 horror masterpiece The Witch, Director Robert Eggers once again delivers a tour de force in nightmares.
-With a deliciously dark, comedic and different maritime horror that dazzles the viewer.
-Using a claustrophobic 1.19:1 aspect ratio alongside grainy black and white film, Eggers creates a dreamlike state of ambiguity, confusion and fear.
-While layering this with maniacal comedy.
-Ultimately creating a work of pure cinematic art, that feels just as weathered as the characters at its heart.
-Each frame surprising its audience as it seeps into the subconscious and slowly eats away at any sense of reality.
+Following his 2015 horror masterpiece The Witch, Eggers again delivers a tour de force of nightmares, with a deliciously dark maritime horror that dazzles.
+With a claustrophobic 1.19:1 aspect ratio and grainy black and white film, Eggers’ movie is a dreamlike journey into human fragility, humour, ambiguity, confusion and fear.
+The result is a work of cinematic art that feels just as weathered as the characters at its heart, with each frame seeping into the subconscious as reality is slowly eaten away.